notkiyo/Rina-s-Realm/README.md

 3. **Process Images**: Share images and let RinaBot work its magic by generating captions and keeping your community engaged with fun content.

-4. **AI Interaction**: Chat with Rina and enjoy some light-hearted banter with our Character AI.
+4. **AI Interaction**: Chat with Rina and enjoy some light-hearted banter with our (model can be changed in the main code (look at the api file to ).
 Who knows what Rina might say next?

 ![How It Works](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExb2JjN3U0NHZuenVjcXQ3c2hvd2J4cGp2NHNobTlzb2xocDVhMHJwNCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/bMzhPASPFNJORLgUuE/giphy.gif)